-One dough, two sweet and savory variations of the most perfectly flaky buttermilk biscuits – cheddar chive, and honey butter!
+One dough, two sweet and savory variations of the most perfectly flaky buttermilk biscuits – savory cheddar chive, and sweet honey butter!

 Looking for more sides to accompany your favorite meal?
 Try Roasted Brussels Sprouts with Parmesan and Balsamic, Crispy Parmesan Green Beans, and Best Simple Tossed Salad.